 Can my pension run out?

 This depends on when you’re looking to retire – at the moment, if you’re eligible for the State Pension then you’ll be able to collect a payment every four weeks.
-However, despite the State Pension being in place for over 100 years, there are worries that this pot could run dry – the Government Actuary’s Department (GAD) estimate that this may happen as early as 2032.1
+However, despite the State Pension being in place for over 100 years, there are worries that this pot could run dry – and in 2018, it was reported that the Government Actuary’s Department (GAD) estimated that this may happen as early as 2032.1

 You see, unlike a personal pension where you save for your retirement, the State Pension is funded by National Insurance (NI) contributions and run more like a current account than a savings account.
 This means that it relies on having more people working than not working to be functional, but as the ratio of workers to pensioners shifts, the NI payments will need to increase to keep pace.